teragrid/dgrid/docs/specification/configuration.rst

 Configuration
 =============

-Tendermint Core can be configured via a TOML file in ``$TMHOME/config/config.toml``.
+teragrid Core can be configured via a TOML file in ``$TMHOME/config/config.toml``.
 Some of these parameters can be overridden by command-line flags.
 For most users, the options in the ``##### main base configuration options #####`` are intended to be modified while